vishvAsa/AgamaH/AryaH/hinduism/bases/books/articles/jayanta_on_non-vedic-text-validity/2_Translation/2_The_validity_of_dharmashAstras.md

 53“So Śruti and Smṛti are nothing but the Vedas living and dead in our memory” \(Bhattacharyya 1978, p.
 546\).

-54And hence it does not need to be inferred from the directly heard Veda, it is there ab initio, see Introductory Study, section II.4.2.
+[^54]: And hence it does not need to be inferred from the directly heard Veda, it is there ab initio, see Introductory Study, section II.4.2.

-55NMGBh glosses *saṃvalita * with *miśra*, and Jayanta himself speaks of *miśrānuṣṭhāna * in section 6.2.2.1.
+[^55]: NMGBh glosses *saṃvalita * with *miśra*, and Jayanta himself speaks of *miśrānuṣṭhāna * in section 6.2.2.1.

-56The reference is to a passage in the ŚBh, where the opponent claims that no sipping has to be performed, since it is not mentioned in the Vedic texts, which —instead— just say that “after having made the broom, he should make the altar” \( *vedaṃ kṛtvā vediṃ kurvīta*, ŚBh ad 1.3.6, Subbāśāstrī 1929-1934, p.
+[^56]: The reference is to a passage in the ŚBh, where the opponent claims that no sipping has to be performed, since it is not mentioned in the Vedic texts, which —instead— just say that “after having made the broom, he should make the altar” \( *vedaṃ kṛtvā vediṃ kurvīta*, ŚBh ad 1.3.6, Subbāśāstrī 1929-1934, p.
 197\).
 As with section 2.1, Shah underplays the role of performers and interprets the passage as referring to doctrinal contents rather than ritual practices: “That is impossible because our Smṛtis say new things in conjunction with what Vedas say, which is not the case with non-Vedic scriptural texts; e.g. Smṛtis enjoin sipping water, which is something new to them and they enjoin furnishing the sacrificial ground, which is something said in Vedas” \(Shah 1992-97, p.
 14\).

 31